2023 CFA® Exam Study Planner: Fighting against Forgetting

-But how about a somewhat unconventional approach which – apart from arranging your CFA exam schedule – takes care of your knowledge retention?
+But how about a somewhat unconventional approach that – apart from arranging your CFA exam schedule – takes care of your knowledge retention?

 Intrigued?
 Keep on reading.